rust-lang-nursery/rust-cookbook/src/file/read-write/memmap.md

 Creates a memory map of a file using [memmap] and simulates some non-sequential reads from the file.
-Using a memory map means you just index into a slice rather than dealing with [`seek`]ing around in a File.
+Using a memory map means you just index into a slice rather than dealing with [`seek`] to navigate a File.

-The [`Mmap::map`] function is only safe if we can guarantee that the file behind the memory map is not being modified at the same time by another process, as this would be a [race condition].
+The [`Mmap::map`] function assumes the file behind the memory map is not being modified at the same time by another process or else a [race condition] occurs.

 ```rust
 # #[macro_use]